ca98am79/connect-dynamodb/README.md

  	DynamoDBStore = require('connect-dynamodb')(express);
  	var store = new DynamoDBStore({
 		// Name of the table you would like to use for sessions.
 	  	table: 'myapp-sessions',

 		AWSConfigPath: './path/to/credentials.json'
 	});

-    var app = express.createServer(
+    	var app = express(
-		  express.cookieParser()
+		express.cookieParser(),
-		, express.session({ secret: 'YourSecretKey', store: store})
+		express.session({ secret: 'YourSecretKey', store: store})
 	);

 ## Contributors